Skip to main content

 Minimum standards protect domestic populations from imports of potentially dangerous, unhealthy, or low quality imports.

 As with protection for national security reasons, producers may claim imports are unsafe, simply to garner protection.
-For example, Europe bans imports of GM products and beef and milk from cows injected with hormones, claiming they’re unsafe.
+For example, Europe bans imports of genetically modified (GM) products and beef and milk from cows injected with hormones, claiming they’re unsafe.
 However, the US insists there is no hard evidence to support these claims.

 Discourage Unethical Practices